 Yes.
-Prolapsing mitral valves are medically categorized as either classic or nonclassic.
-Classic mitral prolapse is associated with a high risk of symptoms and complications, while non-classic generally is not.
+Prolapsing mitral valves are categorized as either classic or nonclassic by medical professionals.
+Classic mitral prolapse is associated with a high risk of symptoms and complications, while a non-classic prolapse generally is not.

-Depending on the affected mitral leaflet’s thickness, as well as the degree of displacement and how it connects to the mitral annulus, MVP can also be grouped into further subtypes, namely symmetric, asymmetric, flail, and non-flail.
+Depending on the affected mitral leaflet’s thickness, as well as the degree of displacement and how the leaflet connects to the mitral valve annulus, MVP can also be grouped into further sub-types, namely symmetric, asymmetric, flail, and non-flail.

 How does the mitral valve work?
 What does it look like?

-When trying to understand the various types of mitral valve prolapse, it helps to be familiar with the anatomy of the mitral (aka bicuspid) valve…
+When trying to understand the various mitral valve prolapse types that exist, it helps to be familiar with the anatomy of the mitral (aka bicuspid) valve…

-Collagen tendons (strings) of varying thickness and length known as the chordae tendinae or tendineae connect the undersides of the leaflets to the walls of the left ventricle by way of the papillary muscles.
+Collagen tendon ‘strings’ of varying thickness and length known as the chordae tendineae (or tendinae) connect the undersides of the leaflets to the walls of the left ventricle chamber by way of the papillary muscles.
 When the ventricle contracts, the reduced pressure in the left atrium tugs on the leaflets, pulling them upwards.
 The chordae tighten to hold them in place and prevent prolapse.

 What are the different mitral valve prolapse types?